easy-global-market/twinpicks-blueprint/README.md

     }
     ```

 1. That's it!
-Twin·Picks' users will be able to create a new use case based on this Blueprint.
+Twin·Picks' users will be able to instantiate a new use case and create entities based on this Blueprint.